pachadotdev/analogsea/README.md

 [![rstudio mirror downloads](http://cranlogs.r-pkg.org/badges/analogsea)](https://github.com/metacran/cranlogs.app)
 [![cran version](http://www.r-pkg.org/badges/version/analogsea)](https://cran.r-project.org/package=analogsea)

 `analogsea` is an R client for version 2 of the [Digital Ocean API](https://developers.digitalocean.com/v2/).
+See `?droplet_functions` after loading analogsea.
 It allows you to programatically create and destroy droplets (remote computers), and install various R related tools: (these are still a work in progress):

 * R (done)
 * RStudio Server (done)
 * RStudio Shiny Server (done)
 * OpenCPU (not yet)
 * Use packrat to move a project to a droplet (not yet)

+In addition to the Digital Ocean API, this package has functions for working with the DO Spaces API.
+Spaces are similar to Amazon S3, and in fact follow the same exact programmatic interface, making it easy to interact with one or the other interchangeably.
+See `?spaces_functions` after loading analogsea.

 ## Install